gravitational/teleport/rfd/0105-headless-authentication.md

 In both cases, the attacker manages to steal headless authenticated certificates.
 However, these certificates will only have a 1 minute TTL, so the blast radius can be kept relatively small, assuming the attack is not recurring.
 We can reduce the feasibility of these attacks further by:

 1. Providing sufficient information for the user to verify the request before approving.
-Before the user can approve a headless authentication, they should be notified of relevant request details (ip address, request id), as well as a warning that they should NEVER approve a request that they did not initiate themselves.
+Before the user can approve a headless authentication, they should be notified of relevant request details (ip address, request id, public key), as well as a warning that they should NEVER approve a request that they did not initiate themselves.
 For example, a user should never approve a headless authentication request made by a system admin.
 This is similar to how many platforms tell users that their support team will never ask for a user's password, and should be expressed with similar importance.

 2. Limiting the permissions of the resulting headless certificates.
 In theory, the client knows exactly what permissions it needs to fulfill the request, it can request a subset of the user's normal RBAC permissions to complete the request.
 For example, `tsh --headless ssh dave@server01` can request a certificate that provides just enough to connect to `server01` as `dave`.
 This approach gives the server adequate certainty that the command requested is the command that will be performed, so a modified client cannot misuse the certificates.
 Now we can safely provide the user with the requested command so that they can more confidently verify their headless authentication request is not coming from a modified client or phishing attack.